dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-probes.md

 ## 2. Place light probes

 Light probes must be placed in a way that creates a **3D volume**.
-Light is reflected in this area.
 This means:

 * you need at least four light probes in the scene - enough to create the four points of a tetrahedron, as below: